 Next on your agenda, you will need to get a copy of the proposed cell tower's complete legal file (prepare to pay for copies by check, or cash), from your city, county, local government zoning, planning, and/or building department.
 Note the facts, and refute those facts, with your first hand, documented research.
 You have to prove the cell tower is not needed, that you have excellent cell phone coverage already, with 911 emergency assist always available.
 You have to prove the cell phone company can co-locate on an existing cell tower, if they desire to expand.
 Because there is "no gap" in coverage in your area.
 You have to show the cell phone company is out to make a commercial investment, with commercial interests.
 The cell tower being a commerical investment, does not hold the safety and interests of your residential subdivision or your family at heart.
 You can also prove, according to your local area real estate services, that cell tower's lower property values, due to the asthetic nature of cell towers, and the public's "perception" of health hazards.
 Notice the word usage "perception," of health hazards.
 In the United States, a cell tower's EMF and RF emissions health hazard, "cannot" be used in the refusal of a proposed cell tower siting, as stated in theTelecommunications Act- 1996, Section 704.
 But the public perception of health risks, is another story.Because the public thinks there are health hazards, many will refuse to purchase a home near a cell phone tower.
 If be the case, dangerous access roads are also problematic and a safety issue for many homeowners.
 These dangerous access roads also limit your homes resale values, as they provide an open opportunity for criminal activity.

 Another important key in the appeal process is to find any discrepancies in the cell phone companies written request to the city, and the city's written legal terms and conditions, per the city or county codes for the sitting of cell phone towers or masts.
 As noted above, you have to get the entire file copied (part of the Freedom of Information Act), in order to know the facts.
 These facts often hold the "hidden" key to your legal argument.
+You can read additional tips/rebuttals on how to fight the cell phone tower / monotower that is not needed to serve the American people on the "About Cractt" page of this website.
+In fact, every page of this website will provide additional insight tips, education, and help as you develop your legal cell tower sitting rebuttal and case.

 Get to know section 704 of the 1996 Telecommunications Act (you can find it online), and you will learn what the cell phone wireless market base much of their case upon.
 Review Gendale's community effort against T-Mobile by watching "getthecelloutofhere" youtube videos, and review their website : www.getthecelloutofhere.com for additional help tips.
 Also note wildlife issues (if you live close to a water way), as cell tower's are death to thousands upon thousands of migrating birds.
 Each proposed cell tower brings additional problems, according to your resdiential area.
 Know what those problems are, and present your appeal case, refuting the cell tower siting in your residential neighborhood with facts.
 Google and search online to learn more about cell tower location sitings in your local area, and state, and search for cell phone towers located in your area (link provided below).
 Some states have a model celltower siting policy, as did the state of Georgia, which is posted on the Jane Celltower website.
 You can reference your state zoning siting policy, comparing the states siting policy, to your local siting codes, with differences noted.
 Safety, security, privacy, and public welfare, should be a top prioty.
 Double check your facts and references, and go to your area AT&T, T-Mobile, Metro PCS, Sprint store, etc...and see where and how many cell tower's are up and running in your area.
 Bottom line, "do your homework, learn, read, and research."
 We at Cractt hope to offer you educational insight, into the local cell phone tower appeal process.